Pakistan Railways: China–Pakistan Economic Corridor

+Projected cost is expected to be in the range of $2–3 billion.
+ML-3 connects Rohri (Sindh) to Quetta (Balochistan) and is largely focused on enhancing connectivity between the western provinces and the interior regions of Pakistan.

-Karakoram Railway
+Khunjareb Railway

-Pakistan awarded a Rs72 million (US$1.2 million) contract to an international consortium to conduct a feasibility study for establishing a rail link with China to improve trade between the countries.
-The study will cover a 750 km section between Havellian and the 15520 ft Khunjerab Pass over Mansehra District and the Karakoram Highway.
+Pakistan awarded a Rs.
+72 million (US$1.2 million) contract to an international consortium to conduct a feasibility study for establishing a rail link with China to improve trade between the countries.
+The study will cover a 750 km section between Havelian and the 15520 ft Khunjerab Pass over Mansehra District and the Karakoram Highway.
 Havellian is already linked with the Pakistani rail network; China would lay about 350 km of track in China from Kashgar to the Khunjerab Pass, linking Pakistan with China's rail network (largely along the Karakoram Highway).
 By expanding its stake in Pakistan's rail sector, China can utilise the country's advantageous geographic position at the confluence of South, Central and West Asia.
 During the first week of February 2007, Pakistan Railways and Dongfang Electric signed an agreement to establish a rail link between Havellian and Khunjerab.
 The route from Havellian and Khunjerab will probably include tunnels.
 The pre-feasibility study was completed in July 2011.

 Gwadar link

-As part of the development plan for its transport and communications network, Pakistan Railways has completed a feasibility study of the Chaman-Kandahar section for laying track between Pakistan and Turkmenistan through Afghanistan.
+As part of the development plan for its transport and communications network, Pakistan Railways has completed a feasibility study of the Chaman–Kandahar section for laying track between Pakistan and Turkmenistan through Afghanistan.
 A feasibility study for cost, engineering and design for the construction of a rail link from Gwadar to the existing rail network in Mastung district in Balochistan has been finalised.
 The link to the port of Gwadar will open underdeveloped areas of Balochistan to development.
 The chief aim of the venture is to connect the Central Asian republics with Pakistan Railways' network through Afghanistan.

 China will benefit from Gwadar's accessible international trade routes to the Central Asian republics and China's Xinjiang border region.
 By extending its east-west railway from the Chinese border city of Kashgar to Peshawar in Pakistan's northwest, Beijing can trade freight to and from Gwadar along the shortest route (from Karachi to Peshawar).
 Pakistan's rail network could also supply oil from the Persian Gulf to Xinjiang and give China rail access to Iran.

-Pakistan Railways has signed an agreement with two Chinese companies to launch a new app called Railway Automated Booking and Travel Assistance (RABTA).
-The app aims to provide passengers with a convenient way to manage their tickets, seats, booking, food, hotel and taxi-related matters.
-The minister for Railways views the initiative as a win-win situation for the department, as the app will also help maintain its income record.